 Some people with severe coronary artery disease do not have angina pain.
 This condition is known as silent ischemia.
 This is a dangerous condition because patients have no warning signs of heart disease.
-Some studies suggest that people with silent ischemia experience higher complication and mortality rates than those with angina pain.

-When a patient comes to the hospital with chest pain, the following diagnostic steps are usually taken to determine any heart problems, and, if present, their severity:
+When a patient comes to the hospital with chest pain, the following diagnostic steps are usually taken to determine any heart problems and, if present, their severity:

 An electrocardiogram (ECG or EKG) measures and records the electrical activity of the heart.
 The waves measured by the ECG correspond to the contraction and relaxation pattern of the different parts of the heart.
 Specific waves seen on an ECG are named with letters:

 - P. The P wave is associated with the contractions of the atria (the two chambers that receive blood from outside the heart).

 - QRS.
 The QRS is a series of waves associated with ventricular contractions.
 (The ventricles are the two major pumping chambers in the heart.)

 - T and U. These waves follow the ventricular contractions.

 Doctors also use a term called the P-R interval, which is the time it takes for an electrical impulse to travel from the atria to the ventricles.